sahilmerai/sahilmerai/README.md

 <h1 align="center">Hi 👋, I'm Sahil Merai</h1>
-<h3 align="center">I'm an aspiring data scientist that enjoys statistics and is constantly interested in learning more about data.
-Data is an art form that must be appreciated.</h3>
+<h3 align="center">I'm an aspiring data scientist who enjoys statistics and is constantly interested in learning more about data.
+Data is an art form that must be understood.</h3>

 - 🔭 I’m currently working on **Classification Laboratory**